Printable tract now available: "Is the Savior Merry about Christmas?"

 Matt 15:3 - He answered and said to them, "Why do you also transgress the commandment of Elohim because of your tradition?

 So a tradition can honor him with the lips, but actually be a vain thing that displeases Him.
-Christmas is honoring with the lips but it is actually one of many vain traditions that have become a doctrine and commandment of men.
+I have found that Christmas is honoring with the lips but it is actually a vain tradition that has essentially become a doctrine and commandment of men.

 So yes, I do believe we must question these traditions that have been handed down to this generation even though few dare to.
 Many Christians speak against the Catholic traditions of Lent, Ash Wednesday, etc. but fail to recognize that the same types of pagan elements exist in the celebration of Christmas and Easter.
 So how did the Christmas observance get its start?